 The fundamental difference between both of the contracts on blockchain platforms is the type of agreement.
 One (Ricardian contracts) records the agreement between multiple parties, while the other (Smart Contracts) executes whatever is defined in the agreement as actions.

-Ricardian Contract is a legally valid contract while Smart Contracts are not.
-It turns a human-readable legal contract into machine readable code that can be executed by the software.
+Ricardian Contract is a legally valid contract, while Smart Contracts are not.
+It turns a human-readable legal contract into machine-readable code that can be executed by the software.

 Simply put, Smart Contracts automate the actions on a blockchain application.
 However, they also have some limitations, as you cannot have a clear idea of what happens next in many scenarios.
 In that case, you can’t use Smart Contracts to automate something that you are not sure of.

 In such a case, if an event occurs that is not planned for in the instructions provided in the Smart Contracts, it can cause a significant problem.
 As a Smart Contract also doesn’t have any legal framework that can define how to proceed forward in such an event, it just doesn’t work in such cases.
-You can also say, Smart Contracts lack an ability to evolve around such scenarios in the absence of a legal framework.
+You can also say, Smart Contracts lack the ability to evolve around such scenarios in the absence of a legal framework.